Botir-01/Movie-rater/Frontend-side/README.md

-# Frontend side of the site
+# Frontend side of the website